Azure/phippyandfriends/README.md

 # Phippy and Friends

 The [Children's Guide to Kubernetes](https://azure.microsoft.com/en-us/resources/videos/the-illustrated-children-s-guide-to-kubernetes/) is a simple, gentle answer a father gives his daughter, when she inquisitively asked about Kubernetes.
+It was written by [Matt](https://twitter.com/technosophos) [Butcher](http://technosophos.com/) on the [DEIS blog](https://deis.com/blog/2016/kubernetes-illustrated-guide/).

 We loved the story and the imagery in it and thought the characters from the Illustrated Guide would make for an interesting demo.
 The demo has a few services, each of which represent an individual character in the story, as well as some we added.
 Each service is written in a different language, showing how the [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/) cluster can run anything you can bring it.